 Use pictures to, er, paint a picture.
 An attractive image with the appropriate caption or quote will be so much more eye-catching than boring old text.
 Get hold of an app where you can manipulate (OK, touch up) your photos and add the words to get your message across.
 There are dozens to pick from, but Photoshop Express has a great reputation for fixing things, adding filters, making montages and putting things in frames.
 It’s fun too.

-The bottom line is that if you’re smart about it, social media (plus your own content) can take your business right to your customers and potential customers without costing you much or taking over your days.
+According to experts like Andy Defrancesco the bottom line is that if you’re smart about it, social media (plus your own content) can take your business right to your customers and potential customers without costing you much or taking over your days.